xiyu1984/one-nft-one-funny/README.md

 # PunStar
 # Introduction
-PunStar is a social platform for funny things.
-People participating in `PunStar` are called `Punsters`(a NFT), who can share their funny things in the form of `Duanji`(a NFT).
-Each person can express their preference of a `Duanji`, which can inspire the social relationships to be constructed between participants.
+PunStar is a social platform based on funny. punStar participants are called "Punsters" (an NFT) and they can share their funny things in the form of "segments" (an NFT).
+Each person can express their preference for a "segment", which can stimulate the construction of social relationships between participants.
+In addition, we have created advertising mechanisms to demonstrate the interesting executable capabilities based on Flow's unique resource mechanism, which will be a great improvement for NFTs.

 ## Highlights
 * **Assetization of social relationships**
-As we know, in resource-oriented cadence every things can be bound to each resource, so the resource can actually **have** its own abilities, such as its social relationships based on `following` mechanism.
-This is very different from the smart contract based chains where everything is published on smart contracts.
-Resource can be exchanged, so the bound abilities such as relationships can be exchanged too.
-This improves the potential value of the `Punster` NFT, as we can bring in advertisement mechanism in the future for example. `Punsters` with more followers might be more valuable.
+As we know, in resource-oriented cadence things can be bound to each resource, so resources can actually **have** their own abilities, such as social relationships based on the `following` mechanism.
+This is very different from the smart-contract-based chains where everything is published on smart contracts.
+Resources can be exchanged, so the bound abilities such as relationships can be exchanged too.
+This improves the potential value of the `Punster` NFT, as relationships can be combined with the advertisement ability for example. `Punsters` with more followers might be more valuable.

 * **Assetization of funny things**
 As every participants can express their preference of a `Dunaji`, the funny index of a `Duanji` and `Punsters` can be evaluated, which may improve their market performance.

-* Advertisement mechanism based on `funny index` evaluation
+* **Advertisement mechanism: one of the special executable abilities of NFT on Flow**
-`Punsters` can push advertisement to their followers if some special conditions are satisfied.
+`Punsters` can push advertisements to their followers with limitations of some conditions based on the `funny index` mechanism.
+This is a demonstration of a specific feature of Flow's NFT, which is the implementation of executable abilities bound to NFTs.

-* Assets in PunStar can be exchanged cross-chain
+* Assets in PunStar can be accessed cross-chain
-Interesting things should be shared to others.
+Interesting things should be shared with others.
+Users can enjoy some special abilities of PunStar deployed on Flow from other chains without losing the specific features of resources.

 ## Background
-- Target audience
+- Target audience:
+Everyone can share funny things with each other, and enjoy funny stories from other punsters.
+So this is a product for every socialized humanity.
-- Evidence for the need
+- Evidence for the need:
+We can find some similar successful products in the Web2 world, such as Facebook, Twitter, WeChat Friend Circle, etc. But there're some uncomfortable things in the Web2 world that the ownership, control, and disposal of assets do not belong to individuals.
+PunStar starts building its social platforms with funny topics, at the same time, social relations and advertising mechanisms were created based on the full use of Flow's resource features.

 ## Solution
 ### Product